January 27, 2025

 A corporate card is a credit or charge card employees can use to cover business expenses with pre-approved funds.
 Giving an employee access to a corporate card makes it possible to avoid reimbursement of expenses altogether and may even lead to discounts on certain purchases, saving your business time and money versus a lengthy reimbursement process.

-Plus, with Ramp Travel, you can consolidate all your business travel spending and all but eliminate the need for travel expense reimbursements.
+Plus, with Ramp Travel, you consolidate all your business travel spending and all but eliminate the need for travel expense reimbursements.
 Set pre-approved budgets and spend limits at the individual, trip, or department level, and enforce your T&E policy automatically.

 Want to learn more?
 Watch a demo video and see why businesses that choose Ramp save an average of 5% a year.